-As Raleigh Divorce Attorneys for over a decade, The Doyle Law Group, PA offers outstanding legal representation from experienced divorce lawyers for an honest and reasonable fee.
+As divorce attorneys in Raleigh, The Doyle Law Group, PA offers outstanding legal representation from experienced divorce lawyers.

-We represent Clients facing separation, divorce, custody, support and any other family law challenges.
-We represent people in negotiation and drafting of Separation Agreements, Mediation, Settlements, and in contested litigation.
+We represent clients facing separation, divorce, custody, support, and other family law challenges.
+We represent people in negotiation and drafting of separation agreements, mediation, settlements, and in contested litigation.

-OUR FEES.
-Our process is simple: Meet with our attorneys, discuss your case, tell us about you, your case, and your goals.
+Our process is simple: meet with our attorneys, discuss your case, tell us about you, your case, and your goals.

-We listen and give you our opinions, discuss your options and discuss the cost involved with each option and contingency.
-Typically in contested matters we can give you a range of where your legals fees will fall based upon our years of experience and you choices, however an exact quote is not possible at this stage.
+We listen and give you our opinions, discuss your options, and discuss the cost involved with each option and contingency.
+Typically, in contested matters, we can give you a range of where your legals fees will fall based upon our years of experience and choices, however an exact quote is not possible at this stage.

-If you then wish to retain our services, we offer an affordable fee structure that allows you plan for and afford representation, even if you are not able to quickly settle your case.
-If you do not wish to retain our services or are not ready to make a decision, your are never pressured, and you can go home and with the benefit of knowing the law, having a plan, and will be in a place to make good decisions all for a very small investment.
+If you wish to retain our services after this consultation, we offer an affordable fee structure that allows you plan for and afford representation.
+We never pressure you if you do not wish to retain our services or are not ready to make a decision.
+You can go home and with the benefit of knowing the law, having a plan, and being in a place to make good decisions all for a very small investment.

-What You Should You Want in a Raleigh Divorce Attorney
+What You Should You Look for in a Raleigh Divorce Attorney

-When you are searching for your divorce attorney, make sure you consider your needs before selecting representation.
+When you are searching for your divorce attorney, make sure you consider your needs before choosing representation.